 “The first point of emotional intelligence is self-awareness — we need to be aware of how we react to situations and how we deal with them,” Sabatina says.
 “Having limited awareness leads to distractions, arguments and communication mistakes.
 For instance, to practice self-awareness, we can ask ourselves ‘Am I communicating properly with my partner?’
 We must have a clear understanding of situations and the ability to discuss matters that will lead to a better relationship.”

 Self-regulation helps us understand our own emotions and the consequences of our actions.
 It enables us to understand how our body reacts to emotions.
 If one can be in control of their emotions it fosters better thought processes,” Sabatina explains.

 Relationships with high emotional intelligence are motivated, not by external factors, but by intrinsic standards and motives.
-In the world of business, examples this intrinsic motivation would be to have your own goals and key performance indicators.
+As an example, in the world of business, this intrinsic motivation would be to have your own goals and key performance indicators.

 Similarly, when you practice emotional intelligence in relationships, you’re less motivated by how people see you as a couple and you create your own ‘couple goals’ as per your personalities and the kind of relationship you want.

 “Being empathetic is the most important point when supporting your partner.
-Empathy is all about understanding the other person’s needs, desires and appreciating them for who they are.
+Empathy is all about understanding the other person’s needs and desires, and appreciating them for who they are.
 A lack of empathy for our loved ones can be detrimental to the relationship and therefore, it should be addressed,” Sabatina says.

 5. Social skills

-Simple practices such as maintaining eye contact, noting your partner’s social skills, or social anxiety, active listening and body language are all factors when it comes to emotional intelligence in relationships.
+Simple practices such as maintaining eye contact, noting your partner’s social skills, or social anxiety, active listening and body language, are all factors when it comes to using one’s emotional intelligence in relationships.